irx-404notfound/programming-notes/java-script/js-data-types.md

 ## UNDEFINED

-- Valor por defecto que asigna JavaScript a variables que solo se han declarado, poero no tienen valor asignado.
+- The default value assigned by JavaScript to variables that have been declared but not initialized.

 Example: